AGREEMENT ESTABLISHING AN ALLIANCE

-ODEP and CVS will work toward the following training and education goals:
+ODEP and SHRM will work together to achieve the following training and education goals:

-- Disseminate training and education materials to CVS Human Resources leaders that address disability employment issues and advance recruitment and employment of job candidates with disabilities.
+- Disseminate training and education materials to SHRM members as agreed to that address issues of member concern and advance recruitment and employment of job candidates with disabilities.

-- Disseminate and share with CVS Human Resources leaders effective disability employment practices of the Secretary of Labor's New Freedom Initiative Awardees and other employers.
+- Disseminate and share with SHRM members as agreed to effective disability employment practices of the Secretary of Labor's New Freedom Initiative Awardees and other employers.

-ODEP and CVS will work together toward the following outreach and communication goals:
+ODEP and SHRM will work together to achieve the following outreach and communication goals: